Trauma Responsive System Framework

 Yaitya Mingkamingka Purrutiapinthi (Aboriginal Trauma Healing)

-This two-day training program for Intensive Family Service (IFS) practitioners supports culturally responsive and trauma-responsive practiceIt is designed specifically for practitioners in the CFSS and for the South Australian Aboriginal Community context.
+This two-day training fee for service program for Intensive Family Service (IFS) practitioners supports culturally responsive and trauma-responsive practiceIt is designed specifically for practitioners in the CFSS and for the South Australian Aboriginal Community context.

 The training touches on the Trauma Responsive System Framework principles.
-It stimulates self-reflection and increased awareness to address cultural bias and racism.
+It stimulates self-reflection and increased awareness to address cultural bias and racism and enhances trauma responsive practice.

-DHS has funded Aboriginal Community-Controlled Organisations (Aboriginal Family Support Services, KWY Aboriginal Corporation and Tauondi Aboriginal College) to provide this workshop to 300 Intensive Family Service practitioners from July 2021 to December 2022.
-Feedback from training participants has been very positive.
+DHS has funded Aboriginal Community-Controlled Organisations (Aboriginal Family Support Services, KWY Aboriginal Corporation and Tauondi Aboriginal College).
+Please note, KWY refer to this training as Trauma Informed Culturally Responsive (TICR) training.

 More information